autodesk-platform-services/aps-revit.ifc.scheduler/README.md

-FromEmail | The email address that SendGrid should attempt to put into the 'From' field | _null_ ToEmail | The email address that SendGrid should attempt to put into the 'To' field | _null_ LogPath | The specific path where log files should be stored | _null_ IncludeShallowCopies | Copying a file in BIM 360 does not create a new file, only a reference to the original file, and cannot be passed to the model derivative service.
+FromEmail | The email address that SendGrid should attempt to put into the 'From' field | _null_ ToEmail | The email address that SendGrid should attempt to put into the 'To' field | _null_ LogPath | The specific path where log files should be stored | _null_ IncludeShallowCopies | Copying a file in ACC/BIM360 does not create a new file, only a reference to the original file, and cannot be passed to the model derivative service.
 Setting this to true will make a true copy of the file, and pass that to the model derivative service.  | true
-TwoLegScope | The Forge scopes used by two legged tokens | data:read data:create account:read
+TwoLegScope | The APS scopes used by two legged tokens | data:read data:create account:read
-ThreeLegScope | The Forge scopes used by three legged tokens | user:read data:read
+ThreeLegScope | The APS scopes used by three legged tokens | user:read data:read
-ForgeBaseUrl | The root URL used to connect to the Forge platform | https://developer.api.autodesk.com
+ApsBaseUrl | The root URL used to connect to the APS platform | https://developer.api.autodesk.com

 ### Deployment Steps